KristofferHemm/nest_simulation/README.md

 ```

 ## Usage
-For running simulations on your local computer, use run.py to run the simulations. \n
+For running simulations on your local computer, use run.py to run the simulations.\
 The parameter settings for your simulation must be provided by a csv-file, params.csv.
 params.py is provided as an example for making a csv-file that includes the parameters for a set of simulations.